evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 ## Performance

 The BYD Atto 3 has a maximum power of 150KW (204hp).
 The total torque is 310nm.
-The 0-100km/h sprint (0-62mph) takes 7,3 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 7,3 seconds.
 The top speed is 160 km/h.

 ## Battery, range, and charging